aiken-lang/aiken/book/src/language-tour/check.md

 # Check

-Check is faster than assert but has weaker guarantees.
+Check is slower than assert but has stronger guarantees.
 You can unpack (1-match) data in a check.

 ```gleam